unChaz/sci-fi-5e/srd/classes/sorcerer.md

 #### Sorcerous Origin

-Choose a sorcerous origin, which describes the source of your innate magical power: Draconic Bloodline or Wild Magic, both detailed at the end of the class description.
+Choose a sorcerous origin, which describes the source of your innate tek power: Draconic Bloodline or Wild Magic, both detailed at the end of the class description.

 Your choice grants you features when you choose it at 1st level and again at 6th, 14th, and 18th level.

 #### Font of Magic

-At 2nd level, you tap into a deep wellspring of magic within yourself.
-This wellspring is represented by sorcery points, which allow you to create a variety of magical effects.
+At 2nd level, you tap into a deep wellspring of tek within yourself.
+This wellspring is represented by sorcery points, which allow you to create a variety of tek effects.

 ##### Sorcery Points